8 Easter Traditions in Jamaica You Should Know

 2. Eating Fish

 As an island nation, we have easy access to fish in Jamaica.
 We eat lots of fish year round, but even more is sold and consumed during Easter.
-Snapper is the most popularly consumed fish, and parrotfish is still regularly eaten despite loads of reasons why we should avoid this fish.
+Snapper is the most popularly consumed fish, and parrotfish is still regularly eaten despite loads of reasons why we should avoid it.
 This tradition of eating fish at Easter time is religious-based.
 Meat was seen as a delicacy in ancient cultures so abstaining from meat would be a symbol of Christ’s sacrifice for us by dying on the cross.
 Many Christians will even abstain from meat for the entire Lenten season and only consume fish.

 3. Flying Kites